airtai/faststream/docs/docs/en/getting-started/asgi.md

 ### Custom ASGI routes

-**AsgiFastStream** is able to call any **ASGI**-compatible callable objects, so you can use any enpoints from other libraries if they are compatible with the protocol.
+**AsgiFastStream** is able to call any **ASGI**-compatible callable objects, so you can use any endpoints from other libraries if they are compatible with the protocol.

-But, if you need to write you own simple **HTTP**-enpoint you can use our `#!python @get` decorater as in the following example:
+But, if you need to write you own simple **HTTP**-endpoint you can use our `#!python @get` decorator as in the following example:

 ```python linenums="1" hl_lines="2 6-8 12"
 from faststream.nats import NatsBroker